The History of Rock Music: 1995-2001Drum'n'bass, trip-hop, glitch music

 Inspired by the desire to communicate with the otherworld via the microsounds hidden in silence, Swedish composer Carl Michael von Hausswolff achieved a noble fusion of glitch, ambient and cosmic music on Stroem (2001).

-The microscopic exploration of the space between sounds and silence conducted by Washington-based disc-jockey Richard Chartier (1), particularly on his fourth solo album Series (2000), highlighted the relationship between digital minimalism, "silence music" a` la Bernhard Guenter and "deep listening" a` la Oliveros.
-"Micro-textured" albums such as Of Surfaces (2002), Tracing (2006) and Incidence (2006) simultaneously austere and angelic, were fundamentally studies in what one does not hear when listening to music.
+The microscopic exploration of the space between sounds and silence conducted by Washington-based disc-jockey Richard Chartier (4), particularly on his fourth solo album Series (2000), highlighted the relationship between digital minimalism, "silence music" a` la Bernhard Guenter and "deep listening" a` la Oliveros.
+If Series (2000) is an inorganic, prebiotic substance, and maybe not a substance yet, just molecules that are attempting a chemical reaction, the 43-minute Decisive Forms (2001) is an organism that moves, grows, evolves, a plastic sound sculpture that creates its own exhibition space.
+If the 41-minute Tracing (2005) is seamless and elegant, and the 64-minute Incidence (2006) is a symphonic adagio of drones, the prelude to the oneiric dronescape of Removed (2017), the one-hour Levels Inverted (2006) is a tour de force of audio montage, and, just like pieces such as Component, off Two Locations (2003), and Interior Field (2013), constructs a cinematic flow out of a myriad microscopic events.
+His works, simultaneously austere and angelic, were fundamentally studies in what one does not hear when listening to music.

 New York-based composer Taylor Deupree redefined digital minimalism as a form of sporadic musique concrete, like a panorama that is periodically disturbed by brief catastrophic events, on Occur (2001).